 During my freshman year at the University of Florida the pitch in my desire for "understanding" was its greatest, overshadowing everything else I did or thought.
 For the entire year I dwelled daily on the meaning of life, and the mystery of death, but to no visible avail.
 Then, out of nowhere, Mom sent another book, The Silva Mind-Control Method, by Jose Silva.
 Once again I was pondering the untapped abilities of my mind, and felt a renewed excitement for the mysteries it contained.
 But before I had time to finish it another book arrived, the first in a series, that illuminated the darkest corners of my mind.
 Written with a clarity and depth unlike anything I'd ever read, it confirmed, without exception, my deepest feelings and intuitions about life.
 It put my abstract thoughts into words and filled the gaps inbetween.
 As I finished each I felt that my almost desperate searching was coming to an end.
 My questions were either answered, or by then seemed at least, very answerable.
 These books contained the "Seth Material" as dictated by the late Jane Roberts, 1929-1984, in Elmira, New York.

 With my own inner search no longer lost in space I began to use and apply the understandings that were solidified by the Seth Material without any looking back.
-With the answers to my fundamental questions revealed, the focus of my life has become the application, or the living, of the truths I've found - a mighty tall, but rewarding, order.
+With the answers to my fundamental questions revealed, the focus of my life has become the application and the LIVING of the truths I've found - a mighty tall, but rewarding, order.
 Today it's through the pursuit of my goals and dreams that I learn my lessons and even greater secrets about life and myself.

 As far as fun and meaning go in my life today, by most standards I've been doing pretty well.
 After graduating with a degree in accounting I joined the most prestigious of the then "Big Eight" accounting firms.
 Before long I was "selectively transferred" into their exclusive tax department (that's a doozy of a story you can hear about in my audio recordings!), which led to my acceptance of a "tour of duty" in Riyadh, Saudi Arabia.
 From Riyadh, I traveled extensively around the world, fulfilling a goal with uncanny accuracy, that I had written down less than 2 years earlier; in my travels I visited 17 countries, most in Africa, Asia and the Far East, and I remember being blown away by my surroundings one morning during breakfast at the Regent Hotel in Kowloon, overlooking the island of Hong Kong - realizing how I had visualized the exact same "picture", hardly 24 months earlier, based on a glossy advertisement in a magazine like Architectural Digest.